-INNOVATIVE LEARNING PROGRAMME The Innovative Learning Programme offers the opportunity for students to be involved in realworld learning activities which cross over subject boundaries.
+INNOVATIVE LEARNING PROGRAMME The Innovative Learning Programme offers the opportunity for students to be involved in real-world learning activities which cross over subject boundaries.
 As part of the learning, students will develop their abilities to be creative, to think critically, to communicate, and to collaborate.
 All Year 9 students will be invited to apply to be part of this programme in Term 4.

-GIFTED EDUCATION PROGRAMME Gifted Education Programme students are given more challenging academic tasks and opportunities than mainstream students.
+opportunities than mainstream students.
 This work is regarded as being instrumental in advancing learning, building confidence in personal abilities and widening horizons for future learning and aspirations.
 These students follow an enriched curriculum with a particular focus on developing higher order thinking skills.
 We aim to foster their creativity and critical thinking in a supportive and inclusive environment.
 Students are provided with a range of opportunities, both within and outside of the classroom, to broaden and deepen their knowledge and acceleration in key areas.